 It’s perfectly safe to use lotions and creams with compression garments as long as they are Latex Free.
-This is especially important for people with lymphedema since daily skin care and moisturizer are critical.
-Lotions and ointments will break down garments made out of natural rubber.
+Lotion can be essential for people with lymphedema since daily skin care and moisturizer are critical.
+Unfortunately, creams and ointments will break down garments made out of natural rubber.
 The compression stockings we sell at The Compression Closet do not have Latex.
 So you do not have to worry about using lotion with your Juzo Dynamic Stockings or Mediven Plus stockings.

 PROTECT YOUR INVESTMENT